-HKMA published the Module CR-G-12 with the aim of providing guidance to Als on the vital elements of an effective risk management system for credit risk transfer activities.
-Module CR-G-12 is not law but Als are expected to comply with these guidelines nonetheless.
+HKMA published the Module CR-G-12 with the aim of providing guidance to AIs on the vital elements of an effective risk management system for credit risk transfer activities.
+Module CR-G-12 is not law but AIs are expected to comply with these guidelines nonetheless.
 See also response to question (13) below.

-HKMA recommends various actions expected to be taken by an Al acting as the originator in a securitisation transaction, including: (i) assessing its risk exposures to the subject transaction on an arm's-length basis according to its normal assessment and approval processes; and (ii) applying to the assets of the securitisation transaction a due diligence process, credit underwriting criteria and standards of analysis that are as rigorous as those for assets that are originated or acquired by the institution for its own retention, as well as ensuring that investors in the securitisation transaction have access to all materially relevant data concerning the transaction.
+Where an AI acting as the originator in a securitisation transaction, HKMA recommends various actions expected to be taken by the AI including: (i) assessing its risk exposures to the subject transaction on an arm'slength basis according to its normal assessment and approval processes; and (ii) applying to the assets of the securitisation transaction a due diligence process, credit underwriting criteria and standards of analysis that are as rigorous as those for assets that are originated or acquired by the institution for its own retention, as well as ensuring that investors in the securitisation transaction have access to all materially relevant data concerning the transaction.

-Additionally, unless otherwise agreed with the HKMA, an investing Al should refrain from making investments in, or incurring an exposure to, a securitisation transaction where the originator has not disclosed its compliance with applicable risk retention requirements in any relevant foreign jurisdictions.
+Where an AI acting as the investor, unless otherwise agreed with the HKMA, an investing AI should refrain from making investments in, or incurring an exposure to, a securitisation transaction where the originator has not disclosed its compliance with applicable risk retention requirements in any relevant foreign jurisdictions.

-Similarly, although the SFC does not have specific risk retention requirements, it has established various codes and guidelines on risk management which are applicable to licensed persons and registered persons (including SFC registered Als).
+Similarly, although the SFC does not have specific risk retention requirements, it has established various codes and guidelines on risk management which are applicable to licensed persons and registered persons (including SFC registered AIs).
 The SFC's Code of Conduct sets out the general requirements on internal control procedures and financial and operational capabilities.
-More detailed requirements are also found in the Management,

-Supervision and Internal Control Guidelines, which include the requirements that licensed persons and registered persons should maintain appropriate trading limits, position limits and other credit risk management measures for carrying out proprietary trading.
+More detailed requirements are also found in the Management, Supervision and Internal Control Guidelines, which include the requirements that licensed persons and registered persons should maintain appropriate trading limits, position limits and other credit risk management measures for carrying out proprietary trading.
 If a licensed fund manager is involved in the securitisation transaction, they should also comply with the Fund Manager Code of Conduct.
 For example, they should maintain an effective internal control and credit assessment system to evaluate the creditworthiness of the fund's counterparties and the credit risk of the fund's investments.